oblakstudio/redisinsight/README.md

 So - we removed them.
 And nothing of value was lost 🚮

 We also removed `gnome-keyring` and `libsecret` packages used to encrypt secrets and passwords in the redis-insight sqlite database.
 According to [@germanattanasio](https://github.com/germanattanasio) it's not needed in a dockerized / kubernetes environment (and we agree with him - because our parents taught us to always listen to strangers on the internet).
 Removing these packages also disables the need for `IPC_LOCK` capability for the container to work properly.

 Removing the encryption crap enables us to run the entire app as a non-root user, which is always a good thing.
 (When we're not saving the planet, we're all about security).

-As an extra bonuse we added a anonymous volume at `/data` so if you're forgetful (like us), and you forget to map the volume to a persistent storage, you won't lose your data when you restart the container.
+As an extra bonus we added a anonymous volume at `/data` so if you're forgetful (like us), and you forget to map the volume to a persistent storage, you won't lose your data when you restart the container.

 Since nothing of value was lost with the removals, and since we're running our own build process (because a $2B company can't be bothered to fix their build process) we switched the image to use alpine instead of debian.
 This way we get a smaller image, and reduce the carbon footprint of the image downloads.
 (We're all about saving the planet here at Oblak Studio).